How to Hack Proof Your Wireless RouterPosted June 19, 2018, 3:22 p.m. by Vincent

 A skilled hacker can quickly make use of these existing pre-built rainbow tables with common SSID names to crack your wireless encryption.

-The solution to solving this problem this is two-fold.
+The solution to solving this problem is two-fold.

 - Change your network name and create a strong SSID